PowerDNS/dnsdist-ansible/README.md

       dnsdist_install_repo: "{{ dnsdist_powerdns_repo_13 }}"
 ```

-The examples above, show how to install dnsdist from the official PowerDNS repositories
+The examples above, show how to install DNSdist from the official PowerDNS repositories
 (see the complete list of pre-defined repos in `vars/main.yml`).

 ```yaml